Hillside Construction

 Hillside foundations are fundamentally different from flat-lot foundations because they must resist lateral loads from the slope in addition to the vertical gravity loads of the structure.
 The hill is pushing on your foundation.
 The foundation must resist both downward forces and sliding forces, often in seismic conditions that compound the lateral load problem.

 Caissons (drilled shafts) with grade beams are the workhorse of LA hillside construction.
 Caissons are drilled into bedrock for bearing capacity and lateral resistance, and grade beams span between them to carry the structure.
-This system works because it can reach competent bearing material at variable depths across the site - each caisson goes as deep as it needs to, and the grade beams tie the system together structurally.
+This system works because it can reach competent bearing material at variable depths across the site.
+Each caisson goes as deep as it needs to, and the grade beams tie the system together structurally.

 Variable Bedrock: The Field Coordination Challenge

 This is where hillside construction management separates from standard construction management.
 The geotechnical borings indicate bedrock at a certain depth.
 The structural engineer designs the foundation to bear at that depth.
-Then construction starts, and the actual bedrock is deeper - or shallower, or weathered rather than competent, or at a completely different elevation than the borings predicted 30 feet away.
+Then construction starts, and the actual bedrock is deeper, or shallower, or weathered rather than competent, or at a completely different elevation than the borings predicted 30 feet away.

 When a grade beam is designed to bear on bedrock at one elevation and the field crew hits competent rock 3-4 feet lower, the grade beam needs to be deepened, which changes the rebar configuration, which changes the sliding force calculations, which may require additional pile resistance.
 The structural engineer and geotechnical engineer must coordinate a revised design while the drill rig is on site, rebar is being fabricated or delivered, and concrete is scheduled.
 Decisions that take weeks in design must be made in hours during construction.

-The soils engineer must be on-site to observe and approve every caisson bottom before concrete is placed - confirming that the material at the bearing elevation is competent bedrock, not weathered rock or fill.
+The soils engineer must be on-site to observe and approve every caisson bottom before concrete is placed, confirming that the material at the bearing elevation is competent bedrock, not weathered rock or fill.
 This field verification is the moment where design assumptions meet reality, and the CM's role is to have the communication channels, the decision-making framework, and the schedule flexibility to handle whatever that moment reveals.

 Drainage and Water Management

-For projects that include standalone retaining walls - whether new construction, repair, or replacement - see Retaining Walls for wall types, drainage systems, construction methods, and the specific coordination requirements that apply to retention structures.
+For projects that include standalone retaining walls (whether new construction, repair, or replacement) see Retaining Walls for wall types, drainage systems, construction methods, and the specific coordination requirements that apply to retention structures.

 Retaining Walls